-- If you want the chia seed pudding for breakfast, prep the chia seed pudding the night before.
-Combine the chia seeds, maple syrup, and 1 cup of coconut milk in an air tight container.
-Stir to fully combine the seeds with the milk and honey.
-Store in the fridge overnight.
+- Combine the chia seeds, maple syrup, and 1 cup of coconut milk in a container.
+Stir to fully combine the seeds with the milk and maple syrup.
+Cover it and store in the fridge for at least 2 hours but I usually leave it overnight.

-- When you're ready to serve the pudding, blend the mango chunks and 1/2 cup of coconut milk in a blender until it's a smooth puree.
+- When you're ready to serve the pudding, blend the mango chunks and 1/2 cup of coconut milk in a small blender cup until it's a smooth puree.

 - Make alternating layers of the chia seed pudding and the mango puree until you reach the top of the glass.
-Leave about 1/2 gap of space because it will rise when you slide the kiwi in.
+Garnish with fresh cherries and kiwi slices.

 - You can substitute almond milk, soy milk, cashew milk for the coconut milk.